qcjames53/AJM-RouteSummaries/README.md

     * The number of passengers departing the bus at this stop.
 * ONS
     * The number of passengers boarding the bus at this stop.
-* LOADS
+* LOADS (Optional)
     * The number of passengers on the bus after this stop.
+This row is not used for program data but may be filled in for manual reference.
-* TIME CHECK
+* TIME CHECK (Optional)
     * The difference between the ARRIVAL TIME and the SCHEDULE TIME for this stop.
-May be left blank if SCHEDULE TIME is also left blank.
+This row is not used for program data but may be filled in for manual reference.

 #### Route Information File
-An MS-Excel workbook containing any number of sheets, each of which represents a ROUTE-DIRECTION combination of the form 'Rte #D' where # is the ROUTE and D is the DIRECTION as defined above in the [Ride Checks Data File section](https://github.com/qcjames53/AJM-RouteSummaries#ride-checks-data-file).
+An MS-Excel workbook containing one sheet which represents a ROUTE-DIRECTION combination of the form 'Rte #D' where # is the ROUTE and D is the DIRECTION as defined above in the [Ride Checks Data File section](https://github.com/qcjames53/AJM-RouteSummaries#ride-checks-data-file).

-A template file can be created using the program menu.
-Each sheet may contain an unlimited number of column-aligned tables on arbitrary rows.
+The sheet may contain an unlimited number of column-aligned tables on arbitrary rows.
 The following information is required for each table header:

 * ROUTE
     * The route number of this table

 * DIRECTION
     * The direction of the route.
 Valid inputs are **[IB, OB, NB, EB, SB, WB]**, representing the inbound busses, outbound busses, and the four cardial directions.
-* START TIME
-    * An MS-Excel formatted time representing the start time of the current route.

 Additionally, each row of the table represents a stop on this route.
 Each row must be populated with the following columns: